164 Adoptees Off Script with Carrie Cahill Mulligan

 Carrie Cahill Mulligan: The wood fire is going, yeah, yeah.

 Haley Radke: Well, this may surprise some [00:08:00] of you.
 Not if you've heard the Off Script podcast.
 I really don't drive well with audio books.
-I love podcasts, but audio books has been my stumbling block.
-So I much prefer reading hardcopies.
+I love podcasts, but audio books have been my stumbling block.
+So I much prefer reading hard copies.
 Occasionally.
-If I maybe was a little slow on the ordering, I might have to resort to getting it on my Cobo or even worse on the Kindle app on my phone.
+If I maybe was a little slow on the ordering, I might have to resort to getting it on my Kobo or even worse on the Kindle app on my phone.
 I've had to do that a few times, which is rough, you guys.

 It’s rough reading a book on your phone.
 That's not my style.
 I love a nice paperback or hardcover, and there's a lot of good places to read in my house.
 I just love having a blanket and my little Lucy curled up next to me, my dog.
 That's totally my thing.
 I don't plan out my reading time.
 If I am ready to sit down and [00:09:00] read, I will usually read for an hour or two, kids permitting, and if a book is really good, I will do it in a sitting